"If you want something new, you have to stop doing something old."

 Nea—Immediate Success & Rapid Growth

-CLCS—Managing and Supporting the Model
+CLC Schools — Managing and Supporting the Model

-The New Standard of Education
+The New Standard in Education

 We invite you to apply your own expertise, energy or financial backing to our vital cause: improved educational opportunity for every child.